 Since the launch of the plan in April 2015 until February 2022 our investors have seen their initial investments increase in value by more than 6% per annum and received more than 4% per annum in dividend income.

 So not only have they achieved capital growth but also a strong income stream that has helped provide returns above inflation over the same period.

 Figures based on the Retail Price Index (RPI) as per ONS data of 3.2% annualised from April 2015 to February 2022.
 Past performance data is based on actual investors’ dividend income performance starting in April 2015.

 the Dividend Income rate?

-The figures above show what the income would be from three example investment amounts based on the current Dividend Income rate.
+The figures above show what the income would be from three example investment amounts based on a 5.1% Dividend Income rate.
 The income you receive may be above or below this level and will fluctuate from year to year.
 Past performance is not a guide to future performance.

 It’s easy to apply or transfer your current ISA

 Use your ISA allowance for 2019-2020 in time for the 5th of April deadline, or by transferring your existing ISA products.
 You can consolidate existing ISAs into our Dividend Income Plan at any time.